JuliaReach/RangeEnclosures.jl/README.md

 `RangeEnclosures` exports the function `enclose` accepting a real-valued function `f`, either univariate or multivariate, over a hyperrectangular (i.e. box-shaped) domain.
 Without extra arguments, `enclose` uses the default solver (`IntervalArithmetic`) as in the above computation, although other solvers are available through extra arguments to `enclose`.
 The available solvers are: `:IntervalArithmetic`, `:IntervalOptimisation`, `:TaylorModels`, `:AffineArithmetic` (optional) and `:SumOfSquares` (only for polynomials).

-This is a "meta" package in the sense it defines a unique `enclose` function that calls one of the available solvers to do the optimization;
+This is a "meta" package in the sense that `enclose` calls one of the available solvers to do the optimization;
 see the [documentation](http://juliareach.github.io/RangeEnclosures.jl/latest/)
-or the examples below as an illustration of the available solvers.
+or the examples below for the available options.
 The inputs to `enclose` are standard Julia functions and the domains are intervals
 (resp. products of intervals): these are given as `Interval` (resp. `IntervalBox`) types, both defined in `IntervalArithmetic`.